JayTheLordOfTheFishes/WindowsXBOX-Teredo-Fixxer/README.md

 STEP TWO: Type Number and press ENTER

 Info: You can check the adapter status first before changing anything, use option "2" first.

+END: If you are worried the Batch could damage your PC, just edit it.... i mean... you have a Monitor? ^^